Email me: idarose4mv at gmail dot com

 Climate Mitigation, Adaptation, and Sustainability

 Carbon neutrality by 2045, with a clear, actionable plan to get there.
 New ways to incentivize equitable building, vehicle and equipment electrification.
 Preparation for a hotter, drier future, including greening our city with more parks and building out our tree canopy, and encouraging building design and utilities that support these changes.
 Supporting sustainability measures such as reducing single use plastics and encouraging active transportation and more public transportation.
+More bike lanes, and safe routes to schools, and throughout our community.
 Supporting salt pond restoration and recycled water with our partners.

 Meeting our Diverse Housing Needs